 Taught by Dr. Jen Resnick, DAHM, L.Ac. and Dr. Sherri Green, Ph.D., LCSW

 This class will offer a 1-day classroom experience in creating multi-practitioner clinics able to bring high quality care to group settings in rural, satellite, and field clinics for under-served communities.
 Day 2 will bring participants to a community setting and create and implement a clinic utilizing acupuncture, tui na, rehabilitative therapies, and nutritional counseling.
-15 NCCAOM PDAs pending.
+15 NCCAOM PDAs.

 Dr. Jen Resnick, DAHM